Lightstreamer/cloudwatch-logback-appender/README.md

 The appender, internally, uses an asynchronous bounded FIFO log queue for CloudWatch communication.
 Data encoding and submission is managed using a dedicated thread.
 After data submission, if the log queue contains at least *minLogSize*, then new data is submitted immediately, else it waits for *maxLogSize* data in FIFO or for *logPollTimeMillis* timeout.

-## Build

-Run `mvn package` and replace files in `Lightstreamer/lib/log` with `target/dist`.

 ### Requirements:
  - Amazon IAM user with 'CloudWatchLogsFullAccess' (arn:aws:iam::aws:policy/CloudWatchLogsFullAccess) policy